saaste/bookmark-manager/README.md

 the `gotify_enabled` setting to `true` and set `gotify_url` and `gotify_token` settings to match your environment.

+## Customizing the UI
+Bookmark Manager supports themes.
+If you want to create your own theme, read the separate [Theme Documentation](/docs/THEMES.md).

 ## Screenshots
 UI for guests